ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables/generics.md

 ### All possible generics

 > [!NOTE]
-> The functionality described here represents a breaking change from 1.2.
+> The new default functionality described here represents a breaking change from 1.2.
 >
 > The old behaviour can be re-enabled by setting the @Rezolver.Options.FetchAllMatchingGenerics option
-> to <c>false</c>, as shown in the next example.
+> to `false`, as shown in the next example.

-Let's say that we have one open generic registration for `IUsesAnyService<>` to be used as a catch-all, but that we also have specific implementations we also want to use for `IUsesAnyService<IMyService>`.
+Let's say that we have one open generic registration for `IUsesAnyService<>` to be used as a catch-all, but that we also have specific implementations we want to use for `IUsesAnyService<IMyService>` in addition to the catch-all.

 In this case, we simply need to add one or more registration(s) for the **_concrete_** generic type in addition to the open generic registrations, and Rezolver will intelligently select all the generics that apply when